MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming has been used to control a Rubik's Cube-solving robot, capable of solving the puzzle in less than two minutes.
+Programming is used to control a robotic vacuum cleaner to clean the International Space Station.